 Based on its current assets, and absent an exemption under the U.S. Investment Company Act, Alaris may be deemed to be an "investment company" as defined in the U.S. Investment Company Act.
 The U.S. Investment Company Act, among other things, prohibits foreign investment companies from publicly offering their securities in the United States.
-However, Alaris relies on the exemption provided in Section 3(c)(7) of the U.S. Investment Company Act, which provides that a company is excluded from the definition of an "investment company", and is therefore excluded from regulation under the U.S. Investment Company Act, if its securities have only been issued to persons located in the United States or to, or for the account or benefit of, U.S. Persons that are Qualified Purchasers and it does not make a public offering of its securities in the United States.
-Consequently, Common Shares will be issued by Alaris only: (i) outside the United States to non-U.S. Persons in offshore transactions in reliance on Regulation S, and (ii) in the United States or to, or for the account or benefit of, U.S. Persons that are Qualified U.S. Purchasers.
-Additionally, generally, Qualified U.S. Purchasers that hold Common Shares may not resell their Common Shares in the United States or to, or for the account or benefit of, U.S. Persons.
+However, Alaris relies on the exemption provided in Section 3(c)(7) of the U.S. Investment Company Act, which provides that a company is excluded from the definition of an "investment company", and is therefore excluded from regulation under the U.S. Investment Company Act, if its securities have only been issued to persons located in the United States or to U.S. Persons, or for the account or benefit of persons located in the United States or, U.S. Persons, that are Qualified Purchasers and it does not make a public offering of its securities in the United States.
+Consequently, Common Shares will be issued by Alaris only: (i) outside the United States to non-U.S. Persons in offshore transactions in reliance on Regulation S, or (ii) inside the United States or to U.S. Persons, or for the account or benefit of persons located in the United States or U.S. Persons, that are Qualified U.S. Purchasers (which also requires the holder to be a Qualified Institutional Buyer under Rule 144A).
+Additionally, generally, Qualified U.S. Purchasers that hold Common Shares may not resell their Common Shares in the United States or to U.S. Persons, or for the account or benefit of persons located in the United States or U.S. Persons.

-ERISA Restriction of No Ownership By Plans
+ERISA Restriction of No Ownership by Plans

 For the reasons set forth in this section, Alaris will prohibit investment in Common Shares by "benefit plan investors" and other similar investors, and, therefore, will also prohibit transfers of Common Shares to such investors.
 For these purposes, "benefit plan investors" are "employee benefit plans" (within the meeting of Section 3(3) of ERISA) subject to Part 4 of Subtitle B of Title I of ERISA, plans (including individual retirement accounts and other arrangements) subject to Section 4975 of the U.S. Tax Code, and entities whose underlying assets are deemed to include "plan assets" under the Plan Asset Rules.
-Other benefit plans that are not subject to the Plan Asset Rules, such as the plans of churches or governmental entities or other non-U.S. plans, may be subject to laws or regulations that are similar in effect to the Plan Asset Rules, the fiduciary responsibility requirements of ERISA or the prohibited transaction provisions of Section 406 of ERISA or Section 4975 of the U.S. Tax Code ("Similar Law"), and, therefore will be treated by Alaris as benefit plan investors (together with benefit plan investors, "ERISA Plans").
+Other benefit plans that are not subject to the Plan Asset Rules, such as the plans of churches or governmental entities or other non-U.S. plans, may be subject to laws or regulations that are similar in effect to the Plan Asset Rules, the fiduciary responsibility requirements of ERISA or the prohibited transaction provisions of Section 406 of ERISA or Section 4975 of the U.S. Tax Code ("Similar Law"), and, therefore, will be treated by Alaris as benefit plan investors (together with benefit plan investors, "ERISA Plans").